-Join us as we celebrate the power of film and the eclectic, rich stories that define our world.
-We are creating a festival that will add richly to the cultural landscape of Jackson, Tennessee, and be a gateway to international perspectives and ideas.
+Join us in celebrating the power of film to educate, connect, and transform.
+Together, we are building a festival that not only enriches the cultural fabric of Jackson, Tennessee, but also serves as a gateway to global perspectives and ideas.

 LANE DOC FEST Announces Its Third Edition: Award and Gala Show on October 5, 2024